AtomicBlom/AtomicBlom.github.io/input/posts/logging-to-a-remote-server-in-dynamics-online.md

 [Serilog](https://serilog.net/), which is advocated by [Seq](https://getseq.net/), also suffers a similar problem, though if I recall correctly, the problem with
 Serilog was reflecting over private properties, which is also disallowed by the sandbox.

-With NLog and Serilog being the only loggers that Seq natively supports, I decidedmit was time to unfortunately invest in writing my own logging framework.
+With NLog and Serilog being the only loggers that Seq natively supports, I decided it was time to unfortunately invest in writing my own logging framework.

-I chose to keep ot as minimal as possible, recycling as little as possible from NLog, keeping the expected ILogger interface and supporting Seq's structured logging.
+I chose to keep to as minimal as possible, recycling as little as possible from NLog, keeping the expected ILogger interface and supporting Seq's structured logging.

 Something I noticed in my earliest tests were that my logs were rarely being sent.